Fastaxx/Penguin.jl/docs/src/blocks/navierstokes.md

 # Navier–Stokes (incompressible)

 This section documents the prototype incompressible Navier–Stokes solver built on the same staggered velocity / collocated pressure layout as the Stokes solvers.
-The current implementation targets 2D problems and exposes both unsteady and steady solves driven either by a Picard iteration or by a full Newton update.
+The current implementation supports 1D and 2D problems and exposes both unsteady and steady solves driven either by a Picard iteration or by a full Newton update.

 ## Equations & Unknown Ordering